IAP-Bredefleur-April 25-257

 An interview with Ruben Evers, co-owner and responsible for bulb planning and cultivation development at Bredefleur

 At Bredefleur, innovation never stands still.
 As the world of floriculture evolves, Bredefleur works hard to develop sustainable and future-proof cultivation methods.
-Ruben Evers enthusiastically talks about the latest developments in the cultivation of 100% organic lilies and the move to a new cultivation location.
-One of the most promising innovations?
+Ruben Evers talks enthusiastically about the latest developments in the cultivation of lilies.
 The cultivation of double oriental lilies in crates on roller tables.

 What are the main advantages of growing lilies in crates on roller tables, specifically for double oriental lilies?